michellemx-lai/fizzBuzz-game/README.md

 # FizzBuzz

-This program allows user to play a game called "FizzBuzz"
+This program allows user to play an interactive game called "FizzBuzz"

 Fizzbuzz is a fun game played generally by school children.
 It is simple game in which when your turn comes, you need to say the next number.
 Here are rules of the game: